 “Suspiria” by Luca Guadagnino

 After the beautiful Call Me By Your Name, Luca Guadagnino is coming back with the remake of Dario Argento’s classic Suspiria.
 If you know Guadagnino, however, you can probably expect a very different version of the movie, as the director remade Jacques Deray’s La Piscine into A Bigger Splash with a very different perspective and auteur-like elements.
 And that’s exactly what you can tell by watching the insane trailer for the film, with a way darker and sinister tone than the original version.
 Nevertheless, Suspiria is bound to be one of the artistic horrors released of the year.

 “The Girl in the Spider’s Web” by Fede Álvarez

-It’s a little bit of a disappointment to know Fincher is not coming back with Rooney Mara to continue the american sequence of The Girl With the Dragoon Tattoo – specially because they’ve skipped to the David Lagercrantz’s adaptation instead of finishing the original trilogy.
-But I must admit I have a little faith on Claire Foy and Fede Álvarez, and even though this is not a horror movie, we can’t ignore the disturbing themes that surround this story: murder, torture and rape, specially against women.
+It’s a little bit of a disappointment to know Fincher is not coming back with Rooney Mara to continue the American sequence of The Girl With the Dragoon Tattoo – especially because they’ve skipped to the David Lagercrantz’s adaptation instead of finishing the original trilogy.
+But I must admit I have a little faith on Claire Foy and Fede Álvarez, and even though this is not a horror movie, we can’t ignore the disturbing themes that surround this story: murder, torture, and rape, especially against women.
 The official synopsis is not out yet, but by telling from the trailer, I’m pretty sure they’re not following the book, which can be good or bad.
 Let’s just hope it’s dark and twisted as the first one!